Image: 'Splash of Nature' by Todd Whisson, 2014

 This is the start of your career as a visual artist.
 At QCA, you’ll have the right people and resources in place to support you in sharpening your studio skills and research methods.

-Study Fine Art specialisations including interdisciplinary print media, art theory, jewellery and small objects, painting and interdisciplinary sculpture.
+Study Fine Art specialisations including: interdisciplinary print media, interdisciplinary drawing, art theory, jewellery and small objects, painting and interdisciplinary sculpture.

 Our programs have an industry focus and are developed in partnership with professional art and design bodies.